DCC-EX/dcc-ex.github.io/docs/reference/developers/api.rst

 If you are looking for information on the WiThrottle protocol, you will find that documented on the `JMRI website <https://www.jmri.org/help/en/package/jmri/jmrit/withrottle/Protocol.shtml>`_.

-For detailed information on the various commands and responses available with DCC++ EX, refer to the :doc:`/reference/software/command-reference` page.
+For detailed information on the various commands and responses available with |EX-CS|, refer to the :doc:`/reference/software/command-reference` page.

 1. API Client definition
 =========================